olimexsmart/SagraPOS/README.md

 - [x] Main page sidenav to declutter toolbar icons
 - [x] Update to Angular v18
 - [ ] Sortable info table
-- [ ] Limit Info Table width on a wide screen
+- [x] Limit Info Table width on a wide screen
-- [ ] Order index for menu items visualization
+- [x] Order index for menu items visualization
+- [ ] Hidden status for menu items (some dishes might be only one of the event days)
+- [ ] Info page lets you select date time start/end ranges and print only the resulting selection
+- [x] Settings should also have multiline text input
 #### General
 - [x] Build pipeline + release on commit tag
 - [x] Test Linux packaging